 One of SAGE’s key focus areas is to support the teachers of gifted students in our classrooms, specifically those who have purposeful clusters or self-contained classrooms of gifted students.
-We are proud to provide scholarship opportunities for classroom teachers or administrators who support these teachers to attend conferences.
+We are proud to provide scholarship opportunities for classroom teachers and staff who support these teachers to attend conferences.

 Interested in applying?
 Click here to see if any grants for educators are currently being offered.